Interview with Jacquieline Davis

 BGC: How did you get started in the Executive Protection Field?

-JD: Back in the 1970′s, police pay was very poor and everybody moonlighted to earn more money.
+Jacquieline Davis: Back in the 1970s, police pay was very poor and everybody moonlighted to earn more money.
 Working as a bodyguard was one of those jobs we were asked to do.
 Our Pay as a bodyguard was £30 per day for 12 hours.
-It was a fortune to us as police take home pay was about £120 per month ($240 dollars at today’s rate).
+It was a fortune to us as police take-home pay was about £120 per month ($240 dollars at today’s rate).
 I was then asked by an agency if I would like to train as a Bodyguard, I said yes and the rest is history.

 BGC: Who are your typical clients?
 Celebrities?
 Executives?